Brilla’s Board of Directors is committed to providing the leadership and guidance necessary to foster a dynamic educational environment.

 In 2009, Eric led the Foundation through a strategic review which expanded its historical focus on volunteerism – and introduced a new program area in education.
 This program provides support for ongoing operations and expansion at high-performing schools serving low-income children.
 Recognizing that effective teachers, principals, and school leaders are essential for systemic change, the program also directs support to organizations that address these issues.
 Eric began his career in banking and finance and worked at Credit Suisse between 1996 and 1998, followed by six years at the New York-based non-profit Prep for Prep.
 He holds a BBA in Economics and Finance from Loyola University New Orleans.
 Eric is a founding board member of Brilla College Prep Charter School, and he is also a board member of Philanthropy New York and serves as co-head of its Corporate CEO Roundtable.

-Charles Bozian is the Chief Administrative Officer of Big Brothers, Big Sisters of NYC.
-Charles is responsible for all financial and administrative affairs of BBBS of NYC including: financial control and planning; treasury functions; information technology; risk management; human resources and benefits; legal affairs; and building operations.
-Prior to joining the agency, Charlie served as Vice President of Finance for Macmillan Publishing for nearly 10 years which capped a 25 year career in the publishing industry.
-Immediately preceding his position at Macmillan, Charlie was Chief Financial and Operating Officer of Columbia University Press, the NFP publisher affiliated with Columbia University for 6 years.
+Charles Bozian is the Vice President of Finance and Administration at York College.
+In this role, Charles serves as a member of the President’s Cabinet and the chief advisor to the President and executive staff on fiscal affairs, administrative, and facilities operations.
+He oversees several major units including Budget and Planning, Campus Planning and Facilities, Environmental Health and Safety, Financial Operations, Human Resources, Information Technology, and Public Safety.
+Prior to joining York College, Charles was Chief Administrative Officer of Big Brothers, Big Sisters of NYC.
+Previously, Charles served as Vice President of Finance for Macmillan Publishing for nearly 10 years which capped a 25 year career in the publishing industry.
+Immediately preceding his position at Macmillan, Charles was Chief Financial and Operating Officer of Columbia University Press, the NFP publisher affiliated with Columbia University for six years.

-Charlie’s commitment to working with youth is demonstrated by his ongoing involvement and volunteer efforts at St Ignatius Middle School in Hunts Point, Bronx and the Hunts Point Alliance for Children, which helps prepare children for academic success at every level in Hunts Point.
-He has also worked for many years with local charity efforts in the communities around his home in Northern New Jersey and has coached in youth sports programs for many years.
+Charles’ commitment to working with youth is demonstrated by his ongoing involvement and volunteer efforts for many years with local charities in the communities around his home in Northern New Jersey in addition to the south Bronx and Queens.
 He holds both a B.S. and an MBA in Finance from Fairleigh Dickinson University and completed a three year company sponsored executive development program at Columbia Business School.

 Br.
 Brian Carty